About the Awards

 The EAC Housing Awards are a great opportunity to celebrate later life housing.
 Here are some reasons why we think you should get involved!

 Voting is open to all residents of all housing for later life in the UK, as well as their visitors, staff and volunteers.
 Voting means nominating your retirement housing scheme or development for an award.

-The online voting tool appears on this website during the voting period: 20 April to 3 July.
+The online voting tool appears on this website during the voting period.
 It is accessible from any mobile phone, tablet or computer

 Voters have the option of adding a very short comment to state why they like the housing scheme they are voting for.
 This does not influence the voting results, but furnishes EAC with useful statements.